zcei/contentful-extensions/README.md

 Both commands will bundle your code and upload it to the Contentful space and environment you specified.

 Visit the [Contentful CLI docs](https://github.com/contentful/contentful-cli/tree/master/docs/extension) for more up-to-date instructions to publish, update or manage the UI extensions on Contentful.

+## Contributing

+If you have ideas for how we could improve this readme or the project in general, [let us know](https://github.com/sumup/contentful-extensions/issues) or [contribute some](https://github.com/sumup/contentful-extensions/edit/master/template/README.md)!

+## About SumUp

+[SumUp](https://sumup.com) is a mobile-point of sale provider.
+It is our mission to make easy and fast card payments a reality across the _entire_ world.
+You can pay with SumUp in more than 30 countries, already.
+Our engineers work in Berlin, Cologne, Sofia, and Sāo Paulo.
+They write code in JavaScript, Swift, Ruby, Elixir, Erlang, and much more.
+Want to come work and with us?
+[Head to our careers page](https://sumup.com/careers) to find out more.